First Alaskans Institute

 The First Alaskans Institute is a non-profit foundation dedicated to developing the capacities of Alaska Natives and their communities to meet the educational, economic and social challenges of the future.
+The institute was formed in 2000, spurred by a $20 million pledge from the oil industry.
 With a Board of Trustees composed of current and former presidents and chairs of the Alaska Federation of Natives, the Institute is committed to promoting healthy Native communities through public policy analysis/research and leadership development.
-The current President/CEO is La quen náay Liz Medicine Crow.
+The current President/CEO is Apagruk Roy Agloinga.